 1. Profit optimization for business plan

 Every business needs financial resources to get things started and sustain over time.
 Moreover, investors and credit providers usually ask for detailed analyses of profitability.
 And LPP can be immensely helpful in clearly explaining the viability of a business.
+This is a great optimization project example.

 Let us suppose that you want to make a professional B-plan.
 First and foremost, you will have to define your problem using different variables, constraints, and the objective function.
 Then, you will solve the LPP using a suitable method, say a graph.
 Finally, you will evaluate your results and present your solution to the interested parties.